 – In 1946 this present paper on the use of penicillin for fibrocystic disease, with special reference to aerolised penicillin, was the first publication on the use of this new antibiotic in cystic fibrosis.

 1946 Wigglesworth FW.
 Fibrocystic disease of the pancreas.
 Am J Med Sci 1946; 246:351.

 This paper lent authoritative support to Farber’s theory that CF was a systemic disorder characterised by the production of an abnormally viscous secretion with secondary effects in many organs.
-The author (figure 13) surveyed the literature and noted that the secretions found in the pancreas and the mucous glands did not appear to be the same.
+The author (Fig.16) surveyed the literature and noted that the secretions found in the pancreas and the mucous glands did not appear to be the same.
 Wigglesworth concluded that it was not necessary to attribute too much importance to the pancreatic lesions as a cause of the general changes (as was still suggested as a possibility by Dorothy Andersen) and that Farber’s theory of widespread involvement of mucus secreting glands was perhaps the most important of theories of aetiology but still required to be proved.

 1946 Bodian M. Fibrocystic disease of the pancreas.
 Arch Dis Child 1946; 21:179.

 Martin Bodian was pathologist at the Hospital for Sick Children, Great Ormond Street, London.
 In this first short report on CF to a meeting of the British Paediatric Association, Bodian reviewed 30 children with CF seen at the Hospital for Sick Children, Great Ormond Street, London between 1943, (when the first case there was diagnosed by Donald Patterson), and 1946.